TL;DR: The Quick Read

 The most common mistake brands make is validating their storefront on the wrong hardware.
 Your Shopify store likely loads flawlessly on your MacBook Pro or high-end desktop.
 That fluid experience means absolutely nothing to a customer holding an iPhone or Android device on a cellular network.

 Founders completely ignore the mathematical reality of mobile CPUs.
 Mobile processors are significantly weaker than desktop chips.
+Bringing more SEO traffic into a store with this problem compounds the revenue loss rather than solving it, a point with specific calculations in Shopify CRO vs SEO.
 Every single JavaScript tag, CSS animation, third-party app, and rendering task takes exponentially longer to execute on a smartphone.
 While the merchant assumes the customer abandoned the cart because they lost interest, the reality is that the mobile browser is actively struggling to process data, render components, and respond to interactions fast enough.
 The device itself is fighting through unnecessary technical friction before the customer can even attempt to make a purchase.

 The Collision of Speed and UX